mxz2013/CumuPy/README.md

 # Cumulant_SPF
-A python code to compute the cumulante expansion of the Green's function for theoretical spectroscopy.
+A python code to compute the cumulant expansion of the Green's function for theoretical spectroscopy.

 The code is written based on the cumulant code of Dr. Matteo Guzzo.